-During the battle the 16th (Queen’s Own) Lancers charged into the Sikh infantry.
+During the battle, the 16th (The Queen’s) Lancers charged into the Sikh infantry.
 Major John Smyth led the attack with a cry of ‘Boys, three cheers for the Queen… Lancers Charge’.

 Smyth was among the many lancers wounded, but several Sikh guns were captured or put out of action.
 The infantry and horse artillery then drove the Sikhs from the battlefield.

 The first major charge of the battle was by the Heavy Brigade.
 A large Russian cavalry force had been repelled by the ‘Thin Red Line’ of British infantry, but stopped as it came towards the British camp.
-This mistake laid it open to attack, and the British heavy cavalry charged the Russians.
+This mistake laid it open to attack, and the British heavy cavalry charged.

-With luck and skill, the outnumbered British heavy cavalry had driven the Russian horsemen from the field.
-The action, said to have been over in eight minutes, showed how strong cavalry could be, even against superior numbers.
+With luck and skill, the outnumbered British drove the Russian horsemen from the field.
+This action, said to have been over in eight minutes, showed how strong cavalry could be, even against superior numbers.

 ‘It was truly magnificent; and to me who could see the enormous numbers opposed to you, the whole valley being filled with Russian cavalry, the victory of the Heavy Brigade was the most glorious thing I ever saw.’

-The Charge of the Light Brigade was the other major charge at Balaklava and is also one of the army's best-known blunders.
+The other major charge at Balaklava was the Charge of the Light Brigade - one of the Army's best-known blunders.
 It came about because of poor communication and the inexperience of the officers involved.

 Roberts wanted to delay the enemy’s advance on Kabul, so gave the order for 170 men to charge around 10,000 Afghans.
-Losses were heavy, the 9th Lancers suffered 18 officers and men killed, and 10 more wounded, as well as 46 horses.
+Losses were heavy.
+The 9th Lancers suffered 18 officers and men killed, and 10 more wounded.
+46 horses died.

-Despite their severe mauling, the 9th Lancers remained in Kabul until August 1880, when it joined Roberts’ epic 300-mile relief march to Kandahar.
+Despite their severe mauling, the 9th Lancers remained in Kabul until August 1880, when it joined Roberts's epic 300-mile (480km) relief march to Kandahar.

 ‘The ground, terraced for irrigation purposes and intersected by nullahs, so impeded our cavalry that the charge, heroic as it was, made little or no impression upon the overwhelming numbers of the enemy.
 The effort, however, was worthy and that it failed in its object was no fault of our gallant soldiers.’

-In August 1882 an Egyptian army led by Ahmed Urabi attacked the British troops at Kassassin in order to recapture the Suez Canal.
-The outcome of the battle was in the balance until the arrival of British reinforcements finally broke the Egyptians.
+In August 1882, an Egyptian army led by Ahmed Urabi attacked the British troops at Kassassin in order to recapture the Suez Canal.
+The outcome of the battle was in the balance until the arrival of British reinforcements who finally broke the Egyptians.

-Queen Victoria herself had specially requested the inclusion of the Household Cavalry in General Sir Garnet Wolseley’s expeditionary force and their ‘midnight’ or ‘moonlight’ charge became one of the most famous incidents of the Egyptian War (1882).
+Queen Victoria herself had specially requested the inclusion of the Household Cavalry in General Sir Garnet Wolseley’s expeditionary force.
+Their ‘midnight’ or ‘moonlight’ charge became one of the most famous incidents of the Egyptian War (1882).

 ‘By this time the moon had risen.
 Squadrons showed up black, and flash answered flash as the opposing guns opened one on the other.
 The order now came to charge, and away went the Household Squadrons led by the gallant Ewart.
 Into the Egyptian infantry and up to the guns they went.’